ropensci/rsnps/README.md

 # `rsnps`

-## UPDATE!
+## NOTE
-We just changed this repo to `rsnps` from `ropensnp`, and haven't yet updated the CRAN version.
+`rsnps` used to be `ropensnp` - we haven't yet updated the CRAN version.
 But you can install from GitHub.

 ## Install
 Install the development versions using `install_github` within Hadley's [devtools](https://github.com/hadley/devtools) package.